 Where to Find Black Bears in the Spring

 The snow is melting, the days are getting warmer and longer, the grass is getting greener and spring bear season is here.
-It all starts with them hanging out close to the den as they emerge from hibernation, but it doesn’t last very long as spring is a pretty hectic time for bears.
+Where to find black bears in the spring all starts with the realization that they are hanging out close to the den as they emerge from hibernation.
+This phase doesn’t last very long however, as spring is a pretty hectic time for bears.
 There are a lot of different things happening this time of year.
 First, they are in need of protein and are focused on replenishing depleted fat reserves after drawing on them all winter.
 They typically hibernate for a period of 3-5 months, or between 100-150 days depending on location.

 The weather can make or break your hunt no matter how well you plan your hunt.
 You can’t control the weather or the animals, and the weather usually controls the latter.
 They can be out of their dens early and not even fully awake yet as the season begins.
 Time your hunt appropriately, do your research, put in the work,and get that bear of a lifetime.